-- 1. There are two ways to assign scripts to Player workstations from the Test Information Window, Machine Assignment tab: - Manual assignment In the Machine column for the appropriate script, select a machine from the list to assign it to that script. - Automatic assignment Type the total number of virtual users to assign to the test in the Starting VUs column, then click the Auto Configure button.
+- 1. Do one of the following: - Manual assignment In the Machine column for the appropriate script, select a machine from the list to assign it to that script. - Automatic assignment Type the total number of virtual users to assign to the test in the Starting VUs column, then click the Auto Configure button.
 QALoad will automatically assign scripts to each Player workstation. - 2.
-From the File menu, choose Save to save your changes to the current session ID file, or Save As to save them to a new session ID file.
+Click File>Save to save your changes to the current session ID file, or click File>Save As to save them to a new session ID file.

-Changing the number of virtual users
+Changing the Number of Virtual Users

-You can change the number of virtual users assigned to a script from the Test Information Window, Machine Assignment tab.
+Change the number of virtual users assigned to a script on the Machine Assignment tab of the Conductor's main window.